Skip to Content

 Issue No 2 – Dull Colors

-You can get duller colors if you chose fabric paints, but acrylic paints normally is much more brighter.
-It is also worth noticing that paint on fabric may dry lighter that it is while still wet.
+You can get duller colors if you choose fabric paints, but acrylic paints normally is much more brighter.
+It is also worth noticing that paint on fabric may dry lighter than it is while still wet.

 Another reason for pale colors is when there is too much fabric medium.
 Use no more than 1:2 ratio.